Outpacing82/Ctfs-and-discord-bot/CTF/SSRF/README.md

 ## Description

-> A developer made a simple web tool to "fetch URLs" using a web form.
+> A developer made a simple Flask web tool to "fetch URLs" using a web form.
 > Can you trick it into accessing a secret file that's meant to stay hidden?

 Your objective: